 How To Obtain A Marriage Certificate

-Once your marriage is finalized, your officiant will immediately mail your completed license to the Office of the Registrar General for processing which can take 10-12 weeks.
-You will receive a signed Solemnization of Marriage Record from the officiant which will include the marriage license number.
-You will need this number to obtain a marriage certificate which can be obtained either online or through the mail using the application form enclosed with your marriage license.
+Once your marriage is finalized, your officiant will immediately mail your completed licence to the Office of the Registrar General for processing which can take 10-12 weeks.
+You will receive a signed Solemnization of Marriage Record from the officiant which will include the marriage licence number.
+You will need this number to obtain a marriage certificate which can be obtained either online or through the mail using the application form enclosed with your marriage licence.
 Or you can download one from the Office of the Registrar General website.